nicotsou/nicotsou.com/content/blog/tltr-typescript-generics/index.md

 Wohohoo!
 Problem solved.
 Commit and push! 😎

 But wait a minute.
-Is this really a type type checking?
+Is this really type checking?
 I would argue it is not.
 As you may know, `any` must be avoided, because it’s basically a wildcard that *disables* type checking completely.
 Something like `ts-ignore`.
 As long as I hate to admit it, yes, `any` is not the answer here.
 We need to be flexible by staying secure.
 But then what?

 ![flexible-girl-in-an-acrobatic-pose-in-the-gym-2021-11-16-12-20-02-utc.JPG](images/flexible-girl-in-an-acrobatic-pose-in-the-gym-2021-11-16-12-20-02-utc.jpg)

 Solving this challenge will help us a lot with our TypeScript journey.
-For example, how you would you define the map array method itself, a server response promise, or even our most favorite `console.log()`?
+For example, how would you define the map array method itself, a server response promise, or even our most favorite `console.log()`?
 They can all work with any type.
 They are all very popular and hard to replace.

 What if I told you that TypeScript has support for such *generic* cases.
 Well, my friends.
 Let me introduce you to Generics...

 ## Generic Functions

-What if we had some short of a *parameter*, which stores the type of the argument.
+What if we had some sort of a *parameter*, which stores the type of the argument.
 You could then use that parameter to define what our function accepts and returns.

 This is exactly how **generics** work: